emn178/js-md5/README.md

 ## Run Tests
 You can open `tests/index.html` in browser or use node.js to run `node tests/node-test.js` for test.

+You also could use `npm test` instance of `node tests/node-test.js`.

 ## Extensions
 ### jQuery
 If you prefer jQuery style, you can add following code to add a jQuery extension.